spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 *  Automatic Savings: Automatically applies savings to eligible resources, making managing costs across multiple services easier.
 *  No Commitment to Specific VM Sizes: You can switch between different VM sizes and types without losing savings.

-## Revert from On-demand RIs and SPs

-Revert from on-demand RIs when they can be used in other workloads to increase commitments coverage replacement.
-When working with dynamic workloads in the cloud, Ocean, Elastgroup, and Stateful Node adjust to application requirements, needs, and usage changes at any time.
-Ocean, Elastgroup, and Stateful track commitments are necessary conditions for initiating proactive replacements, thus increasing the account’s commitment coverage to decrease excessive on-demand usage.
-Ocean, Elastgroup, and Stateful achieve this by reverting to a different allocation plan or potentially using spot instances based on the user's risk configuration, therefore providing ongoing optimal adjustments.

 ## Commitments Scenarios